EAT YOUR WORLD

 Eggs cochon de lait

-A plate of eggs cochon de lait from Commander's Palace in New Orleans.
+Eggs cochon de lait from Commander's Palace in New Orleans.

-Where: It’s a splurge, but Commanders Palace (1403 Washington Ave.), in the Garden District, is so worth it.
+Where: It’s a splurge, but Commanders Palace (1403 Washington Ave., map), in the Garden District, is so worth it.
 The restaurant often has this dish on its brunch menu (the menus change frequently, so call to check that it’s still available).
 In the take we tried, the biscuits were black pepper and rosemary, the gravy was dotted with mushrooms, and the hollandaise was made with bourbon and bacon fat.

 When: Brunch: Sat, 11:30am-12:30pm, and Sun, 10:30am-1:30pm.
 Both are jazz brunches—fun times to visit here.

-Order: As a brunch prix fixe, you can get this dish with two other courses for $34 (or as part of the Jazz Brunch special, with a Bloody Mary, for $42); however, menu items change seasonally, so check ahead of time.
+Order: As a brunch prix fixe, you can get this dish with two other courses for $37 (or as part of the Jazz Brunch special, with a Bloody Mary, for $42); however, menu items change seasonally, so check ahead of time.
 Round the meal out with turtle soup for your first course and the delicious bread pudding soufflé for dessert.

 Alternatively: Popular breakfast spot The Ruby Slipper Cafe (multiple locations, including downtown in the CBD at 200 Magazine St., map) has “eggs cochon” on its all-day-every-day breakfast menu.